audacity/audacity/README.txt

 Improvements

- * To be written... wx3.1.3 etc...
+ * Audacity is now built with (our version of) the wx3.1.3 library.
+   Previously we used wx3.1.1.
+ * We added a command 'Reset Configuration' to reset to default settings.
+ * MP3 Audio is now exported without padding.

 See also: https://wiki.audacityteam.org/wiki/New_features_in_Audacity_2.4.2

 Bug Fixes

- Over nnn bugs in 2.4.1 fixed, including:
+ Over 30 bugs in 2.4.1 fixed, including:

- * To be written
+ * 2442 - Windows: Crash when importing (or editing) to a disk with insufficient disk space available
+ * 2471 - Mix Stereo down to Mono fails if space at start of track.
+ * 2439 - Mix and Render to New Track selects left channel of new stereo track

 See also: https://wiki.audacityteam.org/wiki/Release_Notes_2.4.2